npaila-x64/feedy-uxd/README.md

 ## Abstract

-This repository presents the comprehensive approach that went into designing **Feedy**, a mobile application aimed to enhanced nutritional care.
+This repository presents the comprehensive approach that went into designing **Feedy**, a mobile application aimed to enhance nutritional care.
 The app mainly focuses on addressing the challenges of **continuous follow-up** whilst improving patient adherence to dietary plans.

 Within this space there are details of processes, strategies, user experience models, wireframes and mockups, and more.
 All assets created with the use of User Experience fundamentals in mind.